FuelLabs/sway-applications/tutorials/counter/README.md

 };
 ```

+Note that this sample above uses

-To run the demo React application, use this command:
+To run the demo React application, use this command in the project folder:

 ```sh
 npm run dev